soumyajeetsengupta-sys/single-page-cv/README.md

 **Overview**

-This project aims to create a concise and visually appealing single-page CV (Curriculum Vitae) using HTML.
-The primary focus is on semantic HTML structure, SEO optimization, and social media integration.
+A Big Thank You to roadmap.sh!
+This project is inspired by the "Single-Page HTML CV" project found on roadmap.sh, a fantastic resource for developers looking to build their skillsets.
+Following the roadmap's guidance, I've set out to create a visually appealing and informative single-page CV built with HTML & CSS.
+The focus lies on ensuring a clean and semantic HTML structure, optimizing the CV for search engines (SEO), and enabling seamless social media sharing.

 **Key Features**